EhsanulHaqueSiam/StudentManagementSystem/README.md

 - Admin can create and manage courses, including adding new courses, modifying course information, and deleting courses.
 - Admin can define the registration day and manage the course registration process.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Develop and test your code changes.
-4. Commit your changes with clear commit messages.
-5. Push your branch to your forked repository.
-6. Submit a pull request detailing your changes.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.